 The two most common procedures in the EU were colonoscopies and cataract surgery

-The second most common of all of the types of surgical operations and procedures was colonoscopy (with or without a biopsy; ICD-9-CM codes 45.22–45.25, 45.42 and 45.43), a procedure to examine the inside of the colon (large intestine or large bowel) with a camera.
-Relatively high frequencies for this procedure were recorded in the United Kingdom, Ireland, Malta, Belgium (2013 data), France and Denmark, all over 1 400 per 100 000 inhabitants.
-In the remaining EU Member States for which data are available, the frequency of colonoscopies ranged from 246 to 1 095 per 100 000 inhabitants, with Slovenia, Cyprus, Finland and Hungary below this range.
+The second of the most common types of surgical operations and procedures was a colonoscopy with or without a biopsy (ICD-9-CM codes 45.22–45.25, 45.42 and 45.43), a procedure to examine the inside of the colon (large intestine or large bowel) with a camera.
+Relatively high frequencies for this procedure were recorded in Sweden, Luxembourg, the United Kingdom, Ireland, Malta, Belgium (2014 data), Croatia and Denmark, all over 1 000 per 100 000 inhabitants.
+In the remaining EU Member States for which data are available, the frequency of colonoscopies ranged from 208 to 813 per 100 000 inhabitants, with Cyprus, Slovenia, Finland and Hungary below this range.

-In general, the frequency of appendectomies (ICD-9-CM codes 47.0 and 47.1) and cholecystectomies (ICD-9-CM codes 51.22 and 51.23) varied less between the EU Member States than did other procedures presented in Tables 1 and 2.
-Nevertheless, the frequency of laparoscopic appendectomies was notably higher in Germany, Belgium (2013 data), Ireland and Denmark than in the other EU Member States, while it was lower in Cyprus.
-The share of appendectomies that were performed laparoscopically varied greatly, from less than 10 % in Romania, and less than half in most Member States, to more than two thirds in Ireland, France, Germany, Belgium (2013 data) and Denmark.
-By contrast, the vast majority of cholecystectomies were performed laparoscopically, the share ranging from 77 % in Croatia and Romania to more than 90 % in the United Kingdom, the Netherlands (2010 data), Malta, Belgium (2013 data) Lithuania and Denmark.
+In general, the frequency of appendectomies (ICD-9-CM codes 47.0 and 47.1) varied less between the EU Member States than did other procedures presented in Tables 1 and 2.
+Nevertheless, the frequency of laparoscopic appendectomies (in other words, keyhole surgery to remove the infected appendix) was notably higher in Germany, Belgium (2014 data), Ireland and Denmark than in the other EU Member States, while it was lowest in Cyprus.
+The share of appendectomies that were performed laparoscopically varied greatly, from around 10 % of the total number of these procedures in Romania, and less than three quarters in most Member States, to more than four fifths in Germany, Belgium (2014 data) and Denmark.
+By contrast, the vast majority of cholecystectomies (removal of the gall bladder; ICD-9-CM codes 51.22 and 51.23) were performed laparoscopically, their share ranging from 78 % in Romania to 93 % in Denmark.

-Another most common procedures were repairs of inguinal hernias (ICD-9-CM codes 53.0 and 53.1) and hysterectomies (ICD-9-CM codes 68.3–68.7 and 68.9).
-Repairs of inguinal hernia were typically undertaken between 150 and 240 times per 100 000 inhabitants, with Austria, Malta and Greece (2011 data) reporting higher frequencies and the United Kingdom, Romania, Cyprus and Ireland lower frequencies.
-In Germany, a majority (56 %) of these repairs were undertaken laparoscopically, with this share dropping below 45 % in all of the remaining EU Member States for which data are available, below 10 % in nine of the EU Member States and below 3 % in Italy, Portugal and Belgium (2013 data).
-Hysterectomies were most frequent in the Czech Republic (157 per 100 000 inhabitants), while they were least common in Denmark (17 per 100 000 inhabitants).
-More than half of all hysterectomies in Poland, Finland, the Czech Republic and Slovakia (in-patients only) were performed laparoscopically, a share that fell to around two fifths in Belgium (2013 data), to just below one third in Austria, France, Germany and Lithuania, to around one quarter in Italy, and less than one quarter elsewhere.
+Other common procedures performed within the EU included repairs of inguinal hernias (ICD-9-CM codes 53.0 and 53.1) and hysterectomies (ICD-9-CM codes 68.3-68.7 and 68.9).
+Repairs of inguinal hernia (which involves covering the hernia defect with mesh from within the abdomen in order to patch it) were typically undertaken between 150 and 240 times per 100 000 inhabitants in 2015, with Austria and Malta reporting higher frequencies and the United Kingdom, Romania, Cyprus and Ireland lower frequencies.
+In Germany, a majority (58 %) of these repairs were undertaken laparoscopically, with this share dropping below 47 % in all of the remaining EU Member States for which data are available; the share was below 10 % in nine of the EU Member States and below 3 % in Italy, Portugal and Belgium (2014 data).
+Hysterectomies (the removal of all or part of the uterus) were most frequently performed in Lithuania (151 per 100 000 inhabitants), while they were least common in Denmark (13 per 100 000 inhabitants).
+More than half of all hysterectomies in Finland, Poland, the Czech Republic and Estonia were performed laparoscopically, a share that fell to just under half in Slovakia (in-patients only), between two fifths and a half in Belgium (2014 data), to around one third in Austria, France, Germany and Lithuania, to around one quarter in Sweden, Italy and the United Kingdom, and less than one quarter elsewhere.

-Another common procedure was caesarean section (ICD-9-CM codes 74.0–74.2, 74.4 and 74.99), in other words, the delivery of one or more babies through an incision in a mother’s abdomen and uterus.
-In 2014, this procedure was performed 1.38 million times in the EU (2013 data for Belgium, Slovenia and Slovakia; 2010 data for the Netherlands; no data for Greece; note that data for Portugal and Slovakia only cover in-patients).
-More than 220 thousand caesarean sections were performed in Germany, while close to 196 thousand were performed in the United Kingdom and over 179 thousand in Italy; in France, Poland and Spain there were also more than 100 thousand caesarean sections performed.
-In most of the EU Member States, between 201 and 366 caesarean sections were performed per 100 000 inhabitants, with this procedure more frequent in Ireland and Romania, and less frequent in Croatia, the Netherlands (2010 data), Cyprus and Finland.
+Another common procedure was caesarean section (ICD-9-CM codes 74.0-74.2, 74.4 and 74.99), in other words, the delivery of one or more babies through an incision in a mother’s abdomen and uterus.
+In 2015, this procedure was performed 1.36 million times in the EU (2014 data for Belgium; no data for Greece and the Netherlands; note that data for Portugal and Slovakia only cover in-patients).
+More than 220 thousand caesarean sections were performed in Germany, while just over 200 thousand were performed in the United Kingdom and over 170 thousand in Italy; in France, Poland and Spain there were also more than 100 thousand caesarean sections performed.
+In most of the EU Member States, between 200 and 400 caesarean sections were performed per 100 000 inhabitants, with this procedure more frequent in Ireland, Romania and Cyprus, and less frequent in Estonia, Croatia and Finland.